LGBTQ rights in Haiti: Social attitudes and viewpoints

-LGBT culture
+LGBTQ culture

-LGBT film festivals and parades do not occur in Haiti, and there are no bars or nightclubs to cater to LGBT patrons.
-For the most part, the social life of LGBT people in Haiti is still largely low-key and, much like the rest of the country, divided by economic class.
+LGBTQ film festivals and parades do not occur in Haiti, and there are no bars or nightclubs to cater to LGBTQ patrons.
+For the most part, the social life of LGBTQ people in Haiti is still largely low-key and, much like the rest of the country, divided by economic class.

 In 2002, a documentary about gay Haitians was released titled Of Men and Gods.
 The film examines the lives of several openly gay Haitian men and the discrimination that they face.
-There has since been a significant amount of academic work on LGBT culture in Haiti by Erin L. Durban, Omise'eke Natasha Tinsley, Dasha A. Chapman, Mario LaMothe, and Elizabeth McAlister.
-These speakers were featured at a 2015 symposium about LGBT culture in Haiti at Duke University.
+There has since been a significant amount of academic work on LGBTQ culture in Haiti by Erin L. Durban, Omise'eke Natasha Tinsley, Dasha A. Chapman, Mario LaMothe, and Elizabeth McAlister.
+These speakers were featured at a 2015 symposium about LGBTQ culture in Haiti at Duke University.
 In 2017, Chapman, Durban, and LaMothe published a pathbreaking journal issue "Nou Mache Ansanm (We Walk Together: Queer Haitian Performance and Affiliation" that invoked "queer Haitian studies" as an academic field of study for the first time.
 In 2024, another special journal issue in this field dedicated to "The Rights to Live Creatively" was published by the Journal of Haitian Studies and edited by Chapman, Mamyrah A. Dougé-Prosper, and LaMothe.

 The Massimadi Festival, a Canadian festival of Black LGBTQ arts and culture, was slated to launch an edition in Port-au-Prince in 2016, but it was cancelled after threats of violence from anti-gay protestors.

-Kouraj is a Haitian LGBT advocacy group.
+Kouraj is a Haitian LGBTQ advocacy group.
 Its president, activist Charlot Jeudy, was found dead on 25 November 2019.
 Rumors that he was poisoned are unconfirmed.

 Treatment by police

-LGBT Haitians who are victims of a crime often do not receive professional treatment from the police, who often share the negative religious attitudes and viewpoints concerning same-sex sexuality and cross-dressing.
+LGBTQ Haitians who are victims of a crime often do not receive professional treatment from the police, who often share the negative religious attitudes and viewpoints concerning same-sex sexuality and cross-dressing.

-Members of the police have been known to engage in harassment themselves and, through their unprofessional behavior, revictimize LGBT people.
+Members of the police have been known to engage in harassment themselves and, through their unprofessional behavior, revictimize LGBTQ people.

-Justification for the abuse and harassment of LGBT seems to stem from traditional attitudes about gender as well as the religious mores.
+Justification for the abuse and harassment of LGBTQ seems to stem from traditional attitudes about gender as well as the religious mores.

-LGBT people are often seen by police as not only being immoral, but violating "normal" rules about how men and women ought to dress and behave.
+LGBTQ people are often seen by police as not only being immoral, but violating "normal" rules about how men and women ought to dress and behave.

 AIDS/HIV

 As of 2005, as many as sixty percent of Haitians lived in poverty, with roughly two percent of the population infected with HIV.
 As of 2008, the number of persons infected has risen to 4–6%, with rates increasing to 13% in certain rural neighborhoods.

-In 1997, Grasadis was created as an organization that specializes in preventing the spread of HIV/AIDS among the LGBT minority as well as working to educate the general public about this minority.
+In 1997, Grasadis was created as an organization that specializes in preventing the spread of HIV/AIDS among the LGBTQ minority as well as working to educate the general public about this minority.
 Former first lady Mildred Trouillot openly expressed support for Grasadis' work.